ktbaileyunc/ktbaileyunc.github.io/index.markdown

 ## Work Experience
 **Software Development Intern** / SAS / May 2024 – Aug.
 2024
-* As intern on source management team, wrote Python scripts to validate large-scale source-code migrations from old version control system to Git
+* As member of source management team, wrote Python scripts to validate large-scale source-code migrations from old version control system to Git
 * Created, updated, and ran Jenkins jobs to automate Git migrations per developer requests
-* Worked on internal, developer-facing site using PHP and MySQL
+* Worked on feature improvements and bug fixes for internal, developer-facing site using PHP and MySQL

 **Teaching Assistant** / UNC Department of Computer Science / Aug.
 2023 – present
-* Tutor students in UNC’s introductory programming course, [COMP 110](https://comp110-24f.github.io/), which enrolls 800+ students per semester
+* Tutor students in UNC’s introductory programming course, [COMP 110](https://comp110-24f.github.io/){:target="_blank"}, which enrolls 800+ students per semester
 * Work one-on-one with students in office hours, explaining fundamental Python programming concepts and providing guidance on class assignments
 * Assist students with class exercises during lectures, answering questions and fixing technical issues on the fly